 Working in the coffee industry, we are privileged to be in a position to help producers in developing countries.
 Many companies and organizations help farmers and mill owners finance capital improvements to their infrastructure, develop sustainable growing strategies, and strengthen their communities.
-Some of the most well-known programs are official certifications, such as Fair Trade, Direct Trade, and Rainforest certifications.
+Some of the most well-known programs are official certifications, such as Fair Trade, Direct Trade, Bird Friendly, and Rainforest Alliance certifications.
 These are all good, but they are hardly the only way people in the coffee industry are helping producers better themselves, their operations, and their communities.

 Certifications Have Noble Goals

 The Fair Trade, Direct Trade, Bird Friendly and Rainforest Alliance programs all have noble goals and missions that are easy to support:

 - Fair Trade seeks to better small farmers in the Global South who don’t have access to things like financing and crop insurance

 - Direct Trade promotes a relationship between the purchaser and farmer and provides the farmer with a greater percentage of their crop’s sale